hariinfo/the-plain/_posts/2019-07-13-show-off-your-terminal.md

 ---

 ## Introduction
-Have you seen some of those beuatiful terminal setups in presentations.
-Do you want your bash to look like this
+Have you seen some of those beautiful terminal setups in the presentations.
+Do you want to change your bash to this
 ![New Bash](/assets/bash/new_bash.png)
 from this
 ![Old Bash](/assets/bash/old_bash.png)